How to Prevent Malnutrition in Older Adults

 Not getting enough vitamins, nutrients, and supplements can have lasting effects on your body, especially in older adults.
 Several health complications can potentially be related to malnutrition, and some are more serious than others.
 Potential complications include:

-• Immune suppression, which makes it difficult to fight infection or recover from surgery or illness.
+• Immune suppression that makes it harder to fight infection or recover from surgery or illness

-• Muscle wasting, which affects the ability to conduct activities of daily living like bathing, dressing, and feeding.
+• Muscle wasting that affects the ability to conduct activities of daily living

-• Longer length of hospital stays, complications, and readmissions after discharge.
+• Longer hospital stays, complications, and readmissions after discharge

 Tips to help prevent malnutrition

-What can you do to prevent malnutrition in seniors you love?
+What can you do to prevent malnutrition in yourself or someone in your life?
 The most important thing is to be observant.
 If you notice that your loved one is losing weight, gaining weight, seems weak, or has wounds that are slow to heal, speak up.
 Ask your loved one about their daily eating habits, and take a peek in the kitchen to see what kinds of foods are in stock.

 Here are some ideas to help stimulate your or your loved one’s appetite and to maximize nutritional intake: